The tax year is the calendar year.

-Per the filed annual tax return, the tax administration issues a tax assessment.
+Based on the filed annual tax return, the Tax Administration issues a tax assessment.
 If per such assessment tax due is assessed, the taxpayer has 15 days from the day of tax assessment receipt to cover the tax due.
 Otherwise, late payment penalty interest is calculated.

 Some of the exceptions to the above process are the following: